 Are you unemployed or under-employed?
 Have you been laid off or been notified there will be a lay-off?
-If so, you might qualify for a grant that can really help you get trained, certified and placed in your new career.
-There is no out-of-pocket for you.
+If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new career.
+There is no cost to you.
 Let’s see if you qualify!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much faster than average.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much greater than average.
 Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
-Some markets are even better than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the number of qualified workers is very low.
-The cyber-crime epidemic is expected to triple the number of open positions over the next five years.
-Employers badly need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+Some markets are hotter than others.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the supply of qualified workers is very low.
+The cyber-crime epidemic is expected to triple the number of job openings over the next five years.
+Employers badly need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-Responsible administrative assistants perform several administrative jobs and clerical tasks.
-Duties include providing assistance to managers and employees, assisting in daily office needs and managing the company’s general administrative requirements.
-The more qualified administrative assistants can make a surprisingly good salary if they have the necessary abilities.
+Responsible administrative assistants perform a variety of administrative jobs and clerical tasks.
+Duties include providing assistance to managers and employees, assisting in every day office needs and being responsible for the company’s general administrative duties.
+The more qualified administrative assistants can make a surprisingly good income if they have the necessary skills.
 Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-WIOA provides free training grants to help workers get trained, certified and placed in high demand fields such as information technology, cyber-security, business intelligence, project management and more.
-The idea is that there are careers in which there are not enough qualified workers and there are declining fields in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing free funding for job training in high demand fields to those who are eligible for this grant.
-This training is designed to make your resume marketable so you can get hired and return to the workforce.
+WIOA provides free training grants to assist workers get trained, certified and placed in big demand careers such as information technology, cyber-security, business intelligence, project management and more.
+The idea is that there are fields in which there are not enough qualified workers and there are declining careers in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) tries to fix this problem by providing free funding for job training in big demand fields to those who are eligible for this grant.
+This training is intended to make your skills marketable so you can get hired and get back into the workforce.
 This is a grant, not a loan.
 If you qualify, everything is included, even the exam.
 The amounts vary by county but can be as high as $10,000 depending where you live.

-This is a jobs program so you must choose something where there is a high expectation of employment.
+This is a jobs program so you must select a program where there is a high expectation of gainingemployment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
-They want to make sure you select an occupation that is in high demand.
-For each approved career, there will be approved training plans to choose from.
+They want to make sure you select a career that is in high demand.
+For each approved career, there will be approved training programs to choose from.

-The 3 most prevalent classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+The 3 most common categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
 If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you might get approved as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and family size, then you could get approved under Adult Low Income.
-For youths age 18-24, you might get approved if you are not enrolled in school.
+If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and family size, then you could get approved under Adult Low Income.
+For youths age 18-24, you might get approved if you are not going to school.
 You must also be found to be “suitable.”
 This is not an entitlement.
-The process is convoluted so it is best to speak with us first to see if you qualify.
+The process is arduous so it is best to consult with us beforehand to see if you qualify.

-You want a program that can be finished in a short period of time that will increase your marketability enough to help get you placed.
-We look at the best ways to take advantage of your experience to add a certification that will make you attractive to recruiters and easier to place.
-Some career choices are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You want a program that can be completed in a short period of time that will increase your marketability enough to help get you placed.
+We look at the best ways to use your experience to add a certification that will make you attractive to hiring managers and easier to place.
+Some career choices are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

 There is no cost to you if you are eligible.
 Nothing to pay or any out of pocket expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
-We will be working with a very bureaucratic government agency.
-The steps are overly complicated.
-Many schools are averse to work with WIOA if they can avoid it.
-I highly recommend you work with an expert.
+We will be working with an exceptionally bureaucratic government agency.
+The steps are as clear as mud.
+Many schools are reluctant to work with WIOA if they can avoid it.
+I strongly recommend you consult with an expert.

 Yes!
-The whole purpose of this grant is to help you get back in the workforce.
+The whole purpose of this program is to help you get back in the workforce.
 We have partnered with a staffing firm that has dedicated a person to work at our facility exclusively with our clients.
-She helps with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your resume in front of hiring managers.
-We work with over three thousand employers in Central Florida who use us for their training requirements.
+She helps with your resume, cover letter, LinkedIn profile, interview skills and most importantly, getting your resume in front of hiring managers.
+We work with over 3,000 employers in Central Florida who use us for their training needs.
 Many of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.